erlendthune/erlendthune.com/docs/treasurehunter/instructions.md

 - Choose recognizable, safe locations
 - Take photos from the hunter's perspective

+**During the hunt:**
+- Scan QR codes in the correct order - the app will guide you if you scan the wrong one
+- If you accidentally find a future QR code, don't worry!
+The app will tell you to keep looking for the current location

 **Technical notes:**
 - All data stored locally in your browser
 - Use same device for creating and running hunts